NathanWA/AppLister/README.md

 - SimpleXmlConverter for tagged model objects. (though deprecated, seems to be the best option).
 - Glide used to load images without blocking main thread.
 - ViewModel shared between multiple fragments of same activity
+- LiveData objects on ViewModel are observed by fragments
 - Navigation component between multiple fragments - also allows for back button or arrow navigation.
 - Recyclerview used on listing screen - adapter binds to Ads object
 - Data binding used in detail fragment - binds to Ad object.